 6 Habits of Highly Bonded Couples

-If your marriage is good, these six things can help you grow closer.
-If your marriage is so-so, or even worse, they could help you give it a push in the right direction towards bonding time with your spouse.
-We have learned these 6 habits of highly bonded couples…
+Adding the right ingredients to your marriage will result in some strong couple bonding.
+If your marriage is good, these 6 things can help you grow closer.
+If your marriage is so-so or even worse, they could help you give it a push in the right direction towards bonding time with your spouse.
+Here are 6 habits of highly bonded couples.

-6. Touch.
 It sounds corny, but hugs are healthy.
-So, hug your husband when he comes home, instead of just giving him a quick peck on the cheek or lips.
-Touch his shoulder while he’s driving; hold hands while you pray at church, offer to rub his back
+So hug your husband when he comes home, instead of just giving him a quick peck on the cheek or lips.
+Touch his shoulder while he’s driving; hold hands while you pray at church or offer to rub his back.

 Tell us!
 How have you bonded with your husband lately?